 - The Honeymoon: Students are generally happy and excited to be in college.
 This feeling occurs before and during the first few weeks of college.
 Students feel welcomed to campus and the new sense of freedom is enjoyable.

 - The Culture Shock: The newness of college begins to wear off and students are dealing with large classes, how best to study, shared living spaces, etc. The first of grades on quizzes of projects are received.
 Homesickness may start.

 - Initial Adjustment: Students have maneuvered the first part of the semester and are feeling more comfortable with themselves and their surroundings.
 They may have overcome the initial culture shock and are feeling confident.

 - Mental Isolation: Students may relapse into a sense of isolation as they try to understand their new culture contrasted with their home culture.
 They may feel their beliefs and values are being challenged.
 Questions about the selection of institution, major or other situations may cause doubt.

 - Acceptance, Integration and Connectedness: As students become more connected on campus and with friends and as they deal with the realities of the campus culture, they become more confident and comfortable.
 They are able to manage challenges success, and that builds confidence.
 "The university becomes the students' home" (Zeller and Mosier, 1993, p.
 22).

 College life is very different from high school.
-Click here for information that outlines some of those differences.

 Source: Zeller, W.J. and Mosier, R. (1993).
 Culture shock and the first-year experience.
 Journal of College and University Student Housing, 23(2), 19-23.